-Recommended SAT & ACT Timeline for Osceola High School Students

-Osceola High School recommends that college-bound students begin taking SAT & ACT in the spring of their junior year.
+Recommended SAT, ACT, CLT Timeline for Osceola High School Students Osceola High School recommends that college-bound students begin taking SAT, ACT, or CLT tests in the spring of their junior year.
 This will allow students time to complete integral coursework in Mathematics and English Language Arts that will support their test taking abilities.